Mathew Charles Lamb: Psychiatric examination

 Lamb described the incident for Dolan in far more detail.
 He said that on 25 June he had finished his woodworking job at 15:00, refused to work overtime (having put in 62 hours that week), then drunk six beers at home during the afternoon and gone to sleep at 21:00.
 He woke up soon after, he said, and loaded his uncle's shotgun, intending to kill himself.
 "Next thing I knew," he continued, "I was on the street."
 He told Dolan that he had seen people "as if they were on television".
 He heard the sound of a gun being fired as if it were coming from far away, and remembered a voice that was not his own saying "Put up your hands".
 He then remembered hearing the dim, far-off gun again, a vision of a terrified man standing before him, then yet another shot.
 He told Dolan he remembered crossing the street, seeing a girl's outline in a doorway and "somehow" shooting at her.
 Lamb then said he had fired at a passing car, and that "everything seemed unreal."
 He said that the next thing he had memory of was confronting an elderly lady at a house nearby, suddenly thinking "what the hell am I in here for" and leaving.
 He concluded his account by saying that he had hailed a cab from the corner of Pillette and Tecumseh Road and gone back to his uncle's house.

 After 30 days, on 27 July, the staff at Penetanguishene still deemed him unfit to stand trial, but by 27 August 1966 his state had improved enough for the doctors to allow his return to custody at Windsor.
 The doctors reported that he could now face the court—they said that the young man was now able to understand what the proceedings against him meant, and capable of working alongside a legal advisor.
 Because Lamb could not afford legal counsel, Justice Saul Nosanchuk was assigned by a local legal aid plan to advise him in the upcoming trial.
-Nosanchuk says that Lamb had "no hesitation" in signing a paper authorising the justice to represent him.
+Nosanchuk says that Lamb had "no hesitation" in signing a paper authorizing the justice to represent him.